Applications for our 2022 Board of Directors will open later this summer!

-Chair positions typically ask for more volunteer time each month, roughly 15 - 20 hours compared to the 10 hours that General Directors can ask.
-But, it fluctuates.
-Some months are lighter than others.
-We can adapt and be flexible too because life happens - people get married, take vacations, switch jobs.
+We can adapt and be flexible, too, because life happens - people get married, take vacations, switch jobs.
 This is where we stress the values of transparency, accountability, and knowing when to ask for help.

-A. Besides being awesome, here are some of the responsibilities we ask our Chairs to take on as part of their service to the board:
+A. Here are some of the responsibilities we ask our Chairs to take on as part of their service to the board:

-- Submit monthly report to Adminstrator by the designated time
+- Submit monthly committee report to the Administrator in a timely manner

 - Communicate with committee members frequently